Understanding Artificial Intelligence: Real vs. Fake AI

 3. AI Washing:

 Another aspect that contributes to the confusion is so-called “AI-washing”.
 That is the conscious or unconscious overemphasis of AI elements in products or services to make them appear more modern or advanced.
 For example, companies may sell simple automation processes as AI integration when the underlying technology is limited.
+The EU AI Act addresses this issue by strengthening transparency requirements for providers of digital systems.
+Companies must communicate more clearly when a system actually uses AI and what level of autonomy or learning capability it offers.
+For users, this provides helpful guidance to better understand which technology they are acquiring and which expectations are realistic.

 Is only Generative AI “Real AI”?